What Is Gammaplex and What Is It Used For?

 Treatment of Chronic Immune Thrombocytopenic Purpura

-For managing ITP, the initial gammaplex infusion rate is set at 0.5 mg/kg/min (0.005 mL/kg/min) for 15 minutes and increases gradually every 15 minutes to 8 mg/kg/min (0.08 mL/kg/min).
+For managing ITP, the initial gammaplex infusion rate is set at 0.5 mg/kg/min (0.005 mL/kg/min) for 15 minutes and increased gradually every 15 minutes to 8 mg/kg/min (0.08 mL/kg/min).

-For patients predisposed to renal dysfunction, thrombotic events, or volume overload, gammaplex infusion should be administered at the minimum practicable rate.
+For patients predisposed to renal dysfunction, thrombotic events, or volume overload, Gammaplex infusion should be administered at the minimum practicable rate.

 Gammaplex Adverse Reactions

-The use of IVIG including gammaplex may be accompanied by adverse reactions.
+The use of IVIG, including Gammaplex, may be accompanied by adverse reactions.

-Actually, it was reported that as many as 21% of patients discontinued their immunoglobulin therapy due to adverse reactions (low tolerability) or concerns about product safety.
+According to some reports, as many as 21% of patients discontinued their immunoglobulin therapy due to adverse reactions (low tolerability) or concerns about product safety.

-Gammaplex Adverse Reactions Associated With Subjects With Pi
+Gammaplex Adverse Reactions Associated With Subjects With PI

-Gammaplex Adverse Reactions Associated With Subjects With Itp
+Gammaplex Adverse Reactions Associated With Subjects With ITP

-luckily, most of these side effects tend to be self-limited, mild, and transient.
+Fortunately, most of these side effects tend to be self-limited, mild, and transient.

 Managing Gammaplex Side Effects

-Another option can be administering non-steroidal anti-inflammatory drugs (e.g. ibuprofen 10 mg/kg), second-generation antihistamines or corticosteroids.
+Another option can be administering non-steroidal anti-inflammatory drugs (e.g., ibuprofen 10 mg/kg), second-generation antihistamines, or corticosteroids.